 Through its operating affiliate Workforce Solutions, the Board has established a service delivery system to deliver skilled workers for employers and help individual people get a job, keep a job or get a better job.
-With a region-wide Employer Service; 24 local career offices; multiple adult education providers; and a network for training, support service, and early education providers, Workforce Solutions offers a full range of workforce and career service for its customers.
-During the most recent year, the Board and Workforce Solutions:
+With a region-wide Employer Service; 26 full-time career offices and 11 part-time locations; multiple adult education providers; and a network for training, support service, and early education providers, Workforce Solutions offers a full range of workforce and career service for its customers.